mess110/data-catalog/README.md

 ### Catalogs

-* A Catalog is a grouping of DataSources.
+* A Catalog is a grouping of DataSets.
 * The application can contain multiple Catalogs.
 * Each Catalog can be administered by its owners and curators.